I recently published an article on LinkedIn about the critical need for CIOs to communicate value in the executive suite and the boardroom.

 In that article, I focus on the need for today's transformational CIO to be bilingual - to communicate value to ensure enthusiastic stakeholder buyin - and to further ensure that IT is recognized as a value center, and not a cost center.

-In this blog, I'd like to focus on one specific form of communication that many CIOs can find challenging.
+In this blog, I'd like to focus on one specific form of communication that many CIOs can find challenging - the CIO Resume.

-Now, needless to say, as a professional executive resume writer and career coach, communicating value on the resume is something that is always very much top of mind for me.
+Now, needless to say, as a professional executive resume writer and career coach, communicating value on the CIO Resume is something that is always very much top of mind for me.

 That's natural - resume writing is an extremely specialized form of communication.